seal-io/docs/docs/tutorials/how-to-create-template.md

 # How to Create a Template

-This tutorial explains how to create a Alibaba Cloud EC2 template and use it to create a service of ECS instance(s) on Alibaba Cloud.
+This tutorial explains how to create a Alibaba Cloud rds-mysql template and use it to create a resource of RDS instance(s) on Alibaba Cloud.

 ## Prerequisites